Sharane Sri Danamma Devi

 Along with her husband, she came to Kambe city.
-The second rajadhiraja king of Chola Raja's Mandalik came to know about her miracles, welcomed her and took a Lingadiksha from her.
-Then she came to Kudalsangama, where Basavanna was "Lykya" knowing that her parents were out of this world, she turned back to Guddapura.
-After performing pooja with pleasure, she becomes Iykya in "LINGA" while distributing the prasad.
+The second rajadhiraja king of Chola Raja's Mandalik learned of her miracles, welcomed her and took a Lingadiksha from her.
+Then she came to Kudalsangama, where Basavanna was "Aikya" knowing that her parents were out of this world, she turned back to Guddapura.
+After performing pooja with pleasure, she becomes Aikya in "LINGA" while distributing the prasad.
 Her body turned to an idol, the Yadav's Vamshas Mahadevarajas kingdom, Sainath Mandalik, known to have built Danamma Devi temple.
 Her way of leading life was spotless and pure, in the same way still now the rituals and Mahapoojas are performed purely and cleanly.
-Every year we can see the fairs during "Chatti Amavasya" and people resolve their problems by Sevas.
+Every year there are fairs during "Chatti Amavasya" and people resolve their problems by Sevas.

-A temple was erected after she attained Maha Nirvana in Guddapur, Sangli District, in present-day Maharashtra.
-Sri Danamma Devi is worshipped as a very powerful Goddess, with the power to fulfill any of her devotees' wishes and has thus been called 'Daan'-amma Devi.
+A temple was erected after her aikya in Linga (Lord Shiva) in Guddapur, Sangli District, in present-day Maharashtra.
+Sri Danamma Devi is worshipped as a powerful Goddess with the power to fulfill any of her devotees' wishes and has thus been called 'Daan'-amma Devi.

 Sri Danamma Devi has lakhs of followers from the Banajiga, Jangam, Lingayat & the Vishwakarma communities from around the world who regularly visit Guddapur.
 Temples devoted to the Goddess can be found in Vijayapura(Bijapur), Rabkavi, Haveri, Hubli, Belgaum and Gokak in Karnataka, which attract thousands of pilgrims.

 A Kannada film titled - Shri Danamma Devi, based on the mythology of goddess Danamma Devi, produced by A.S.
 Patil Nadahalli and directed by Chindodi Bangaresh, is also to be released shortly.
 The music CDs were recently released by the film's music director - Hamsalekha.